26 min read

 2. Document typical ranges for each metric during business hours vs. off-hours

-3. Identify anomalies - deviations of >50% from baseline warrant investigation
+3. Identify anomalies: deviations of >50% from baseline warrant investigation

 4. Tune your thresholds based on your environment's unique characteristics